dat-tran05/robust-ensemble-kd/docs/report/report.md

 ## Introduction

-Knowledge distillation from teacher ensembles typically improves model performance—but it can amplify bias.
-Even when individual teachers are debiased, the distilled student can learn stronger spurious correlations than any single teacher, a phenomenon called **bias amplification** (Kenfack et al., 2025).
+Neural networks can learn spurious correlations in the data, often leading to performance degradation for underrepresented subgroups.
+Studies have demonstrated that this disparity is amplified when knowledge is distilled from a complex teacher model to a simpler student model (Lukasik et al., 2023; Lee & Lee, 2023; Wang et al., 2023).
+Deep ensemble models can enhance both generalization and worst-case group performance (Ganaie et al., 2022; Ko et al., 2023; Kenfack et al., 2021), but evaluating multiple models at test time is computationally expensive, making them impractical for edge deployment.
+Ensemble knowledge distillation addresses this by distilling multiple teachers into a single student (You et al., 2017; Radwan et al., 2024).

-**AGRE-KD** addresses this through gradient-based teacher weighting: rather than equally averaging predictions, it downweights teachers whose gradients align with a biased reference model.
-This achieves state-of-the-art worst-group accuracy (WGA) on spurious correlation benchmarks like Waterbirds—where models must correctly classify minority examples like waterbirds photographed on land backgrounds instead of their typical water backgrounds.

-However, AGRE-KD only distills teacher **logits** (final predictions).
-The authors explicitly note: *"We restrict ourselves to logit distillation and leave feature distillation for future exploration."*
+A natural approach is to average teacher predictions, but this can degrade worst-group accuracy: the consensus favors directions that minimize average error, not worst-case error. **AGRE-KD** (Kenfack et al., 2025) addresses this through gradient-based teacher weighting: rather than equally averaging predictions, it downweights teachers whose gradients align with a biased reference model.
+This achieves state-of-the-art worst-group accuracy on benchmarks like Waterbirds.
+However, AGRE-KD distills only teacher logits—the authors explicitly note that feature distillation remains an open direction for future work.

-This motivates our central question: **Can distilling intermediate feature representations, in addition to logits, further improve group robustness?**

-We extend AGRE-KD with a feature distillation term and systematically test three hypotheses about combining class labels, logits, and features.
-We find that feature distillation provides marginal improvement (+0.95% WGA) but is fundamentally limited by how teachers are debiased—a finding that explains why the AGRE-KD authors left this direction for future work.
+This work investigates that direction.
+We extend AGRE-KD with a feature distillation term and explore whether intermediate representations can provide additional debiasing signal beyond logits alone.

+Our experiments show that feature distillation provides modest but consistent improvement with notably reduced variance across trials.
+We also find that these gains are constrained by how teachers are debiased—specifically, the debiasing method used affects only the classifier layer while leaving backbone features unchanged.
+This analysis clarifies when feature distillation helps and suggests that stronger gains may require debiasing methods that operate on the full network, not just the classifier.

 ---